Quinn-178/Quinn-178/README.md

 - 👋 Hi, I’m Quintin!
 - 👀 I’m interested in programming and data science!
 - 🌱 I’m currently learning Computer Science!
+(Specifically C!)
 - 💞️ I’m looking to collaborate on small or individual projects.
 - 📫 How to reach me @\_quincy\_ on Discord!